 - I was laughed at and belittled when I had a migraine.

 - I have to get a docs note to wear my sunglasses.
-The lighting sucks and chit chats seem louder when u have migraines.
+The lighting sucks, and chit chats seem louder when you have migraines.

-- I can no longer work as a photographer as the flash causes me to collapse sometimes or become paralysed.
+- I can no longer work as a photographer as the flash causes me to collapse sometimes or become paralyzed.